-Medical Malpractice Lawyer In Lexington, KY
+Medical Malpractice Lawyers in Lexington, KY

 - Breach of duty: Either through an act or omission, a healthcare provider fails to administer appropriate care.